Observational predictions of some inflationary models: Conclusions

 Finally, the chaotic inflationary model with a step, described by Eq. \eqref{V_chaotic}, is investigated.
 The slow--roll parameters are derived, and the CMB angular power spectrum is presented.
-The model introduces a step in the potential, and its impact on the power spectrum is analyzed.
+The model introduces a step in the potential and its impact on the power spectrum is analyzed.
 The model is characterized by parameters such as $m$, $c$, $d$, and $\phi_\textnormal{step}$.

-Overall, all three inflationary models successfully replicate the shape of the temperature power spectrum of the CMB while aligning with the values of cosmic parameters.
-However, the chaotic inflationary model with a step produce better results in the positioning and amplitudes of the peaks and troughs.
+Overall, all three inflationary models successfully replicate the shape of the temperature power spectrum of the CMB while aligning with the values of cosmological parameters.
+The chaotic inflationary model with a step produce better results in the positioning and amplitudes of the peaks and troughs which could be verified by the value of $\chi^2$ calculated in Table \ref{table1:chi2}.
+However, when performing a Bayesian analysis that considers variations in the effective number of neutrino species $N_\text{eff}$ across our three best inflationary models, the generalized Starobinsky inflationary model emerges as the favored model.

 The article concludes by summarizing the key findings and comparing the performance of the three models in reproducing the observed CMB angular spectrum, highlighting their strengths and limitations.